jscholl23/jscholl23.github.io/swim.md

 The Olympic trials are this summer _Sun, Jun 21, 2020 – Sun, Jun 28, 2020._
-Caleb Dressel and Regan Smith have both qualified for 7 events.
+Caeleb Dressel and Regan Smith have both qualified for 7 events.
 ![Olympic](assets/Olympic-rings.jpg)